Floral Impressions Rainbow Slimline For PP753

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

-by Joanne James16.
-March 2025 08:00
+by Joanne James6.
+July 2025 08:00

 Today it's Sunday and time for this week's new challenge over at The Paper Players!
-It's my turn to host this week and it's clean and simple week!
-So along with minimal layers and embellishments and lots of white space, I have a fun theme for us to work with too:
+It's the turn of the fabulous Stef to host this week and she has a fun theme challenge for us to work with:

 Here's the low-down on today's card: